eRedekopp/ToneTest/Documentation/README.txt

 thread was when I started this project and I had almost no experience implementing GUIs) and so things are a little messy in places.
-This project has changed forms many times, includes some little bits of features that I thought about implementing but later decided not to, there are some  elements in the structure that don't really make sense with the way things are currently laid out but made sense back when they were first written, there are some elements of the structure that didn't even really make sense when I first wrote them.
+This project has changed forms many times, includes some little bits of features that I thought about implementing but later decided not to, there are some  elements in the structure that don't really make sense with the way things are currently laid out but made sense back when they were first written, and there are some elements of the structure that didn't even really make sense when I first wrote them.

 In hindsight, there's a lot of things I would have done differently (most notably, just thinking things through better before starting to write code), and some of the code in here is definitely not my best work.
 I've done a little bit of work to clean things up, and I've documented everything to the best of my ability.
-The documents in this folder should give you a good start on extending the current functionality.
+The documents in this folder should give you a good start on extending the current functionality, but certainly don't describe every single aspect of this code and how it works.
 Do not hesitate to contact me at err291@mail.usask.ca if you have any questions about this code, or if you'd just like to get mad at me for leaving you a mess (sorry).